jasbanza/chrome-extension-report-twitter/README.md

 - [ ] Watch specific DOM changes
 - [ ] Form interaction to report
 - [ ] Form interaction to block
-- [ ] Feedback to extension local storage
+- [ ] Update local storage with report/block stats
+- [ ] repeat for the next account to report...

 #### UI:
 - [ ] Button - Start Reporting